MI6: Foundation

 The service derived from the Secret Service Bureau, which was founded on 1 October 1909.
 The Bureau was a joint initiative of the Admiralty and the War Office to control secret intelligence operations in the UK and overseas, particularly concentrating on the activities of the Imperial German government.
 The bureau was split into naval and army sections which, over time, specialised in foreign espionage and internal counter-espionage activities, respectively.
 This specialisation was because the Admiralty wanted to know the maritime strength of the Imperial German Navy.
 This specialisation was formalised before 1914.
 During the First World War in 1916, the two sections underwent administrative changes so that the foreign section became the section MI1(c) of the Directorate of Military Intelligence.

 Its first director was Captain Sir Mansfield George Smith-Cumming, who often dropped the Smith in routine communication.
 He typically signed correspondence with his initial C in green ink.
 This usage evolved as a code name, and has been adhered to by all subsequent directors of SIS when signing documents to retain anonymity.

 First World War

 The service's performance during the First World War was mixed, because it was unable to establish a network in Germany itself.
 Most of its results came from military and commercial intelligence collected through networks in neutral countries, occupied territories, and Russia.
 During the war, MI6 had its main European office in Rotterdam from where it coordinated espionage in Germany and occupied Belgium.
+A crucial element in the war effort from the British perspective was the involvement of Russia, which kept millions of German soldiers that would otherwise be deployed on the Western Front, engaged on the Eastern Front.
+On 7 November 1917 the Bolsheviks under Vladimir Lenin overthrew the Provisional government in Petrograd and signed an armistice with Germany.
+The main objective for the British was to keep Russia in the war, and MI6's two chosen instruments for doing so were Sidney Reilly, who despite his Irish name was a Russian-Jewish adventurer, and George Alexander Hill, a British pilot and businessman.
+Officially, Reilly's mandate was to collect intelligence about the new regime in Russia and find a way to keep Russia in the war, but Reilly soon became involved in a plot to overthrow the Bolsheviks.